Group Size: 25 to 60 participants

 Co-sponsored with: This program is exclusive to Harvard alumni travelers and their guests.
 The accommodations and some limited excursions will be shared with the UCLA Alumni Association.
 HAA will have its own tour director, buses, lecture space, and eclipse viewing site.

 View a total solar eclipse on April 8, 2024 at one of the premier viewing locations in the country: the Hill Country of central Texas.
 Harvard Alumni Travels has found an exclusive viewing site to maximize your enjoyment, comfort, and convenience.
 In the path of totality, observe the eclipse as the bright disk of the Sun becomes entirely hidden behind the Moon, the sky becomes dark, and the Sun's corona flashes into view.
-The duration of totality for this eclipse will be around four minutes, which is a very long time for an eclipse.
+The duration of totality for this eclipse will be around four minutes.
 During this time it is safe to look directly at the sun (protective glasses will be provided for safely viewing before and after totality).
 Bright stars and planets shine forth, and the air temperature drops noticeably.
-Birds and other animals respond as if it is dusk.
 This is one of the most beautiful astronomical events, worth seeing at least once in a lifetime.

 Leading up to the eclipse, explore the Texas Hill Country area.
 First, gather in Austin and visit the Lady Bird Johnson Wildflower Center at the University of Texas, home to more than 900 species of native plants.
 Journey on the scenic Hill Country when bluebonnets will be in full bloom.
 Arrive in time for cocktails and a dinner reception at Tapatio Springs located on 220 acres in the Hill Country.
 Visit an authentic ranch for a private rodeo demonstration and tour the highlights of San Antonio, including a VIP tour of the Alamo (a UNESCO World Heritage site) and a chartered cruise along the San Antonio River and its famous Riverwalk.